fbpx Brand New Land – Real Estate Developer

 Singapore Landed Property Investment Checklist

-Terrace houses consist of a row of at least 3 houses sharing common walls.
+• Terrace Houses: A sequence of houses sharing common walls.

 Buyer’s Profile